arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 }
 ```

-And finally, we'll need a simple test to run the whole chain:
+And finally, we'll need a simple test to run the whole stack of operations:

 ```kotlin
 object test {